 As for the sizing on the label: Chanel works with European sizes.
 So it should mention a size in numbers, like 34-46 and not XS-XL.

-Last note: some jackets will lack one or more of the mentioned features.
+Disclaimer: some Chanel jackets will lack one or more of the mentioned features.
 That does not mean a jacket is not authentic.
 On the other hand, there are many counterfeit jackets on the market that look like authentic jackets.
 We do not guarantee, although a jacket has all the features that we described above, it is 100% authentic, as long as we did not check the item ourselves.
-As written earlier: we guarantee the authenticity of every jacket sold on our website kern-1.com.
+As written earlier: we only guarantee the authenticity of every jacket sold on our own website kern-1.com.
 The products for sale on this website have not been verified or authenticated by Chanel S.A.